 The Americans with Disabilities Act (ADA) and Adelphi University require that all events be accessible.
 To request a reasonable accommodation, please contact the event host identified on the event webpage; please allow for a reasonable time frame.
 The event host, when necessary, will collaborate with the Student Access Office.

-- Milneck American Sign Language (ASL) Interpreting Services Request Form – payment information is populated in Adelphi’s e-procurement system
+- Milneck American Sign Language (ASL) Interpreting Services Request Form: payment information is populated on Adelphi’s e-procurement system